At Least 5 Die When SUV Crashes after Being Chased by Border Patrol, Then Deputy, Texas Sheriff Says

 Boyd added: “If it can be built, I think it needs to be built.
 But along with that, there needs to be cameras.
 There needs to be sensors.”

-Footage from a motorist who witnessed the crash and posted video to Facebook shortly after shows at least four bodies on the ground, the mangled Chevrolet and several Border Patrol vehicles at the scene.
+Footage from a motorist who witnessed the crash and posted video to Facebook shortly after shows at least four bodies on the highway, the mangled Chevrolet and several Border Patrol vehicles at the scene.

-Yolanda Choates, a US Customs and Border Protection spokeswoman, directed questions to the Dimmit County Sheriff’s Office.
+Yolanda Choates, a US Customs and Border Protection spokeswoman, directed questions to the sheriff’s office.

 When asked why Border Patrol agents started the chase, Boyd said, “It’s called good police work.”